 The DiscoverMe Project™

-The DiscoverMe Project™ is a program that allows sheltered dogs, from the County of San Diego Dept. of Animal Services Carlsbad Shelter and Orange County Animal Care in Tustin, to go into temporary 2-week foster care with an approved Wagging Dog Rescue foster home.
-The temporary reprieve gives the dogs a break from the stresses of being kenneled; provides mental, emotional, and physical relief; and also gives the dogs a bit of a ‘reboot’ and enables them to better handle the stressful environment upon return.
+The DiscoverMe Project™ is a program that allows sheltered dogs and cats, from the County of San Diego Dept. of Animal Services Carlsbad and Bonita Shelters and Orange County Animal Care in Tustin, to go into temporary 2-week foster care with an approved Wagging Dog Rescue foster home.
+The temporary reprieve gives the animals a break from the stresses of being kenneled; provides mental, emotional, and physical relief; and also gives the dogs and cats a bit of a ‘reboot’ and enables them to better handle the stressful environment upon return.
 It’s like our weekend to our work week!

 Check out this great article from Maddie’s Fund about a pilot study conducted in 2016 on this very subject!